-However, it is often overlooked for more popular places in Spain like Madrid, Málaga, and Barcelona.
+However, it is often overlooked for more popular places in Spain like Madrid, Málaga, Barcelona, or Alicante on the Costa Blanca.
 This fact only makes visiting and exploring Valencia all the more special since it will feel like your own little getaway.

 Not only is Valencia beautiful and historical, but it is also one of the most romantic places to visit in Europe!

 The atmosphere in Valencia is super laid back and offers a ton of exciting things to do in Valencia which leads to it being such a perfect couples getaway destination.

 It is also a place to visit for solo travels, families, and more in the same breath.
 Valencia is an easy place to fall in love with palm tree-lined streets, old stone fortresses, unique local foods, and huge stretching beaches.

 With just 2 days in Valencia, you can see and do a ton in the city.
 Luckily, the city is straightforward to navigate, and you can walk or bike around with ease.

 Use this guide for 2 days in Valencia for an amazing stay!